BrandonHoeft/CSV-to-SQL-from-dual-query/README.md

 the flat file into a Oracle compliant SQL query string which can then be inserted into my SQL query without any manual labor other than a copy and paste.

+### Project goal

-**So the goal of this project is to be able to write a program that:**
+So the goal of this project is to be able to write a program that:

 * Reads a flat file row by row
 * converts the row values from the flat file into a valid **SELECT … FROM DUAL** SQL statement